ak-wizzy/CyptoTradingStrategy-/README.md

 # CyptoTradingStrategy-
-Long &amp; Short Signal Strategy with trend reversal confirmation
+Long &amp; Short Signal Strategy with trend reversal confirmation This is a Pine script that can be deployed as a TradingView Crypto strategy

 1. Candlestick Reversal as Confirmation: o	Reversal patterns (isBullishReversal, isBearishReversal) are combined with EMA crossover and other conditions.